EXCCoin/exccdata/docs/docker.md

 root of the repository that is based on Alpine Linux.
 To use an Ubuntu-based container, you should build from the Ubuntu-based Dockerfile:

-`docker build --squash -f dockerfiles/Dockerfile_stretch -t decred/dcrdata:dev-stretch .`
+`docker build --squash -f dockerfiles/Dockerfile_stretch -t exccco/exccdata:dev-stretch .`

-Part of the build process is to copy all the source code over to the image, download all dependencies, and build dcrdata.
+Part of the build process is to copy all the source code over to the image, download all dependencies, and build exccdata.
 If you run into build errors with docker try adding the `--no-cache` flag to trigger a rebuild of all the layers since docker does not rebuild cached layers.

-`docker build --no-cache --squash -t decred/dcrdata:dev-alpine .`
+`docker build --no-cache --squash -t exccco/exccdata:dev-alpine .`

-## Building dcrdata with Docker
+## Building exccdata with Docker

-In addition to running dcrdata in a container, you can also build dcrdata inside a container and copy the executable to another system.
-To do this, you must have the dcrdata Docker image or [build it from source](#building-the-image).
+In addition to running exccdata in a container, you can also build exccdata inside a container and copy the executable to another system.
+To do this, you must have the exccdata Docker image or [build it from source](#building-the-image).

 The default container image is based on amd64 Alpine Linux.
 To create a binary targeting different operating systems or architectures, it is necessary to [set the `GOOS` and `GOARCH` environment variables](https://golang.org/doc/install/source#environment).

-From the repository source folder, do the following to build the Docker image, and compile dcrdata into your current directory:
+From the repository source folder, do the following to build the Docker image, and compile exccdata into your current directory:

-- `docker build --squash -t decred/dcrdata:dev-alpine .` [Only build the container image if necessary](#building-the-image)
+- `docker build --squash -t exccco/exccdata:dev-alpine .` [Only build the container image if necessary](#building-the-image)
-- `docker run --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine go build`
+- `docker run --entrypoint="" -v ${PWD}:/home/excc/go/src/github.com/exccco/exccdata --rm exccco/exccdata:dev-alpine go build`

 This mounts your current working directory in the host machine on a volume inside the container so that the build output will be on the host file system.

 Build for other platforms as follows:

-`docker run -e GOOS=darwin -e GOARCH=amd64 --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine go build`
+`docker run -e GOOS=darwin -e GOARCH=amd64 --entrypoint="" -v ${PWD}:/home/excc/go/src/github.com/exccco/exccdata --rm exccco/exccdata:dev-alpine go build`

-`docker run -e GOOS=windows -e GOARCH=amd64 --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine go build`
+`docker run -e GOOS=windows -e GOARCH=amd64 --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/exccco/exccdata --rm exccco/exccdata:dev-alpine go build`

-## Developing dcrdata Using a Container
+## Developing exccdata Using a Container

 Containers are a great way to develop any source code as they serve as a disposable runtime environment built specifically to the specifications of the